ansys/ansys-tools-omniverse/exts/ansys.tools.omniverse.core/docs/README.md

 # ANSYS Tools Omniverse Core [ansys.tools.omniverse.core]

-The Omniverse extension provides a dynamic connection between an ANSYS geometry source (e.g. ANSYS EnSight) and an Omniverse instance.
+The Omniverse extension provides a dynamic connection between an ANSYS geometry source (for example ANSYS EnSight) and an Omniverse instance.
 It can also be launched via pyensight and via a simple GUI provided by the [ansys.tools.omniverse.dsgui] kit extension.